-With Bali increasingly in the news because of pollution and overtourism, many travelers are now looking for Bali alternatives.
-Contributor Huub discovers one such place, which is just a stone’s throw from the west of Bali and still largely undiscovered by foreign tourists.
+With Bali increasingly in the news because of pollution and overtourism, contributor Huub travels through a region that’s just a stone’s throw from the west of Bali — but still largely undiscovered by foreign tourists.

 While the temples and rice paddies on Bali are flooded with Western tourists, neighbouring Banyuwangi remains unknown territory among the majority of bules – foreigners – travelling to Indonesia.